lambdamikel/Talker-80/README.md

 [Gerbers can be found here.](gerbers/talker80-v3.zip)

-A version is also hosted on [OshPark for immediate ordering of PCBs.](https://oshpark.com/shared_projects/RE78tFPR)
+A version is also hosted on [OshPark for immediate ordering of PCBs.](https://oshpark.com/shared_projects/RE78tFPR) And [another one on Seeed.](https://www.seeedstudio.com/Talker-80-Voice-Synthesizer-for-the-TRS-80-Model-1-g-1282942)

 ### Bill of Material